alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 ### pull request

 Lowercase, the same as GitHub does in its documentation.
-GitLab uses the term “merge request”.
+GitLab uses the term "merge request".

 ### pupil premium